 Even though Hunter’s professional career was cut short by her decision to stay in Wilson, she was able to perform across the country in the National Touring Company of “Jazz Is.”
 Hunter performed from the Lincoln Center in NYC all the way to Los Angeles, California.
 Hunter was one of three female dancers selected to perform in this “once in a lifetime” show.
 Hunter was invited by the NC Theater to perform in “West Side Story” as a dancer in 1984.

 Hunter married Mike Peebles from Raleigh in August of 1986.
 Hunter and Mike have a son, Tucker (1990), who graduated from NC State in 2013 with a Major in Business Administration and a Minor in Accounting along with a degree in Video Game Development from Wake Tech, a son, Blake, (1992) who competed in National Guitar Hero competitions in NYC and Los Angeles and has a Video Game Development Degree from Wake Tech, and a daughter, Caramy, (1995) who loves spending time at the dance studio.
-Hunter has a Daughter in Law, Elizabeth Kennedy, who is joining Hunter’s Dance as Head Administrator in 2017.
+Hunter has a Daughter in Law, Elizabeth Peebles, who joined Hunter’s Dance as Head Administrator in 2017.
+Hunter has a grandson, Anthony Michael, and a granddaughter, Charlotte Hunter!
 Even though Hunter’s family and friends have begged her to open a studio in Raleigh, Hunter has continued to drive back and forth from Raleigh to teach in Wilson.
 Looking back, Hunter knows this was God’s perfect plan for her life!